Gradient Coupling: The Hidden Barrier to Generalization in Agentic Reinforcement Learning: Proofs

 \subsection{Proof of Lemma \ref{lemma_advantage}}

 Given a policy $\pi_{\theta}$, with probability $p$ it would fail completing the task and get reward $0$, otherwise success with reward $1$.
 However, with probability $q$, it will take a mistake, and the mistake could enlarge the risk of failing by $r$.
+In this way, the success and fail probability could be represented as follows